 Concrete Paving vs. Interlocking Concrete Pavers: Choosing the Right Solution for Commercial Projects

-When planning a commercial hardscape project, one of the most common questions property owners and developers face is whether to use poured concrete paving or interlocking concrete pavers.
-Both materials are widely used throughout San Diego for drive lanes, walkways, plazas, and parking areas—but they serve different purposes and perform differently over time.
+When preparing to embark on a commercial hardscape project, one of the most frequently asked questions by commercial property owners and developers is whether to make use of poured concrete or interlocking pavers.
+Both of these products are widely used in San Diego County for commercial drive lanes, walkways, plazas, parking lots, and more – but they are used for very different purposes and have very different outcomes.

-Poured concrete paving is a continuous surface created by placing and finishing concrete on site.
-It’s commonly used for large open areas such as loading zones, service drives, sidewalks, and structural slabs.
+Poured concrete paving is merely the surface area created by pouring and finishing the concrete at the construction site.
+It is frequently used for large open spaces such as loading zones, service drives, sidewalks, and structural slabs.

 What Makes Interlocking Concrete Pavers Different